 - Mental fog or confusion

 - Extreme drowsiness

 - Nausea or vomiting

-Prescription Drug Addiction Treatment Program
+How Does a Prescription Drug Addiction Treatment Program Work?

-Drug treatment is not easy but take solace in the fact that thousands have successfully sought and completed treatment.
+Drug treatment is not easy, but take solace in the fact that thousands have successfully sought and completed treatment.
 A prescription drug addiction treatment program in GA aims to provide the support you need to find a way back to sobriety.
 Substance abuse treatment programs typically start with a full medical and psychological workup.
 This sets a baseline for a comprehensive treatment plan.

 Everyone has a different path through treatment.
 The first step in most instances is a period of detox, where you flush the drugs out of your system.
-This is done under the supervision of a medical staff which can address any withdrawal symptoms.
+This is done under the supervision of a medical staff that can address any withdrawal symptoms.

 Following detox, you’ll enter addiction treatment therapies.
-Working with a trained counselor, you will seek to understand some of the dynamics that led to this point and coping skills for the future.
+Working with a trained counselor, you will seek to understand some of the dynamics that led to this point and build coping skills for the future.
 At the end of a prescription drug addiction treatment program, you will receive aftercare support to help lower the risk of relapse.

-Detox at Atlanta Detox Center
+Detox from Prescription Drugs at Atlanta Detox Center